 - Tattoo removal lasers are not cheap – in fact, the newest ones cost north of $300,000.
 And the best tattoo removal clinics have several different lasers they use – and yes, they all require quite a bit of maintenance and repair, not to mention the utility bill for the electricity (which can be several thousand dollars each month for either of our offices).

 - Laser tattoo removal can only be provided by those with advanced degrees.
 At our office, laser tattoo removal is only provided by doctors.
-We would allow other providers to perform tattoo removal after they’ve proven their knowledge of laser physics in tattoo removal and with sufficient experience using other lasers.
-However, while we have had several nurses who provide laser treatments at our practice in the past, none have demonstrated the level of mastery we would require for this role.
-That should tell you something about other clinics who have novice nurses providing this treatment – it’s really not for the inexperienced.
+We would allow other providers, with adequate medical training (ARNPs, RNs, or PAs) to perform tattoo removal after they’ve proven their knowledge of laser physics in tattoo removal and with sufficient experience using other lasers.
+However, while we have had several nurses who provide laser treatments at our practice in the past, none have demonstrated the level of mastery we would require for this role specifically.
+That should tell you something about other clinics that have novice nurses providing this treatment – it’s really not for the inexperienced – and the science behind tattoo removal is actually much, much more complex than that for skin resurfacing or laser hair removal.

 If you’d like to discuss tattoo removal by laser with one of our skilled laser physicians, please contact us.